Overrun brake: Issues

 The problem can be eliminated by minimising slack spring travel, and by reducing the amount of trailer braking force applied for a given drawbar force.
 However this results in the towing vehicle bearing some of the trailer braking load, something the towing vehicle is often not designed to do.
 The result is compromised braking.

-Because of its issues, all OECD countries limit the maximum road legal towable weight (UK up to 3500kg or 7716lbs) using such a braking system.
+Because of its issues, all OECD countries limit the maximum road legal towable weight (UK up to 3500 kg or 7716 lbs) using such a braking system.

 The newer damped systems operate more effectively and are not prone to the same problems as the spring systems.